UCL/rsd-engineeringcourse/session10/07dry.md

 ### DRY programming tricks

-Unnecessary code is a home for unnecessary mistakes, so _**d**_on't _**r**_epeat _**y**_ourself.
+Unnecessary code is a home for unnecessary mistakes, so __**d**__on't __**r**__epeat __**y**__ourself!

 This session explored techniques for refactoring away repetitive code, and introduced the concepts of functional programming, exception handling, decorators, and operator overloading.

 Our exercise was to write a library to handle quantities with units, creating an opportunity to apply some of these concepts.

 ### Writing a library to handle units